Sugar (Maroon 5 song): Music and lyrics

 "Sugar" is a disco, funk-pop, and soul song with a length of three minutes and fifty-six seconds.
 It features guitars provided by James Valentine, Jesse Carmichael and Dr. Luke, bass played by Mickey Madden, and synth bass provided by Dr. Luke.
 The drums were provided by Matt Flynn and Cirkut while PJ Morton, Jesse Carmichael, Dr. Luke, Ammo, and Cirkut contributed to the keyboards and synthesizers.
 One writer at Popmatters feels that musically, "Sugar" combines the grooves of the funk and "synth-driven" 1980s music.
-According to Kobalt Music Publishing's digital sheet music for the song, "Sugar" is composed in the key of D-flat major and set in common time signature, and has a moderate groove of 120 beats per minute.
+According to Kobalt Music Publishing's digital sheet music for the song, "Sugar" is composed in the key of D♭ major and set in common time signature, and has a moderate groove of 120 beats per minute.
 Levine's vocals span from the low note of D♭3 to the high note of F♭5, over one octave higher.

 Kyle Anderson of Entertainment Weekly noted the reminiscence of "Sugar" to the music of singer Bruno Mars.
 Brad Wete of Billboard magazine compared the song's production to that of Katy Perry's 2014 single "Birthday", which was also produced by Cirkut, together with Dr. Luke.
 Similarly, Rolling Stones Jon Dolan compared the song to the works of Perry and wrote that the "funk-guitar licks zip across a spry, sun-drunk groove as Levine sings..."
 Lyrically, Levine sings the lines to his romantic interest, "I just wanna be there where you are/And I gotta get one little taste".
-The song's lyrics use the word "sugar" to describe coitus.
-Jon Caramanica of The New York Times wrote that on the Levine sounds most lecherous while singing the lyrics "I want that red velvet, I want that sugar sweet."
-According to him "he croons so cleanly it's possible to imagine that he is truly singing about cake."
+The song uses the word "sugar" to describe both the love interest's sweet nature, and coitus.
+Jon Caramanica of The New York Times wrote that on the Levine sounds most lecherous while singing the lyrics "I want that red velvet, I want that sugar sweet".
+According to him "he croons so cleanly it's possible to imagine that he is truly singing about cake".

 Critical reception

 In a review of V, Stephen Thomas Erlewine of AllMusic wrote that the best moments on the album "are when Maroon 5 embrace the tuneful, slightly soulful adult contemporary pop band they've always been, as they do on 'Sugar'" among other songs.
 Alexa Tietjen of VH1 stated that the track is a "radio-friendly pop song".
 Mike Wass of Idolator labeled the song a "ridiculously catchy jam".
-Similarly, Saeed Saeed of The National called the song a "highlight" on V and further stated that it "has a bullseye of a chorus that will have you singing along immediately".
-PopMatters' Annie Galvin praised the song and wrote that it "hits a sweet spot by layering a subtly funky guitar pulse over gossamer synths and multiple tracks of Levine's easy-on-the-ears upper range."
+Similarly, Saeed Saeed of The National called the song a "highlight" on V and further wrote that it "has a bullseye of a chorus that will have you singing along immediately".
+PopMatters' Annie Galvin praised the song and wrote that it "hits a sweet spot by layering a subtly funky guitar pulse over gossamer synths and multiple tracks of Levine's easy-on-the-ears upper range".
 On the negative side, Anderson of Entertainment Weekly called the song "simultaneously empty and cluttered".
 In 2022, Billboard and American Songwriter ranked the song number eight and number nine, respectively, on their lists of the 10 greatest Maroon 5 songs.